Gap Year Land opens near Tenby

 “You certainly wouldn’t get to try your hand haggling over a 12p rickshaw fare at Thorpe Park.”

-Gap Year Land visitors exchange their money for near-worthless Local Money, huge wads of which can be brandished insensitively at the dark-skinned ‘locals’ – actors who are being paid an authentic 4p a fortnight – when buying beads.
+Gap Year Land visitors exchange their money for near-worthless Local Money, huge wads of which can be brandished insensitively at the ‘locals’ – actors who are being paid an authentic 4p a fortnight – when buying beads.

 However Tom Logan, publisher of Rugged Universe travel guides, has criticised the venture: “This is a grotesque and ersatz experience based on crass stereotypes.
 The only way to really empathise with the the developing world is to flit through it on a 12-month holiday.”